shvetamKumar/mirage/API_REFERENCE.md

 ## Mock Endpoint Management

 All mock endpoint operations require authentication and are scoped to the authenticated user.
+These operations are subject to both request and endpoint quotas unless otherwise specified.

 ### Create Mock Endpoint
 Create a new mock endpoint configuration.
+Requires both request and endpoint quotas.

 ```http
 POST /api/v1/mock-endpoints